Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 At least once, the Mobile Network menu disappeared, and reappeared, in settings probably restarting service, but still no internet.
 2b. (related or not?)
 Usually you can force 2G/3G/4G instead of using default, but sometimes not with error: "Setting allowed modes not supported.".

-3.Wifi off switch doesn't _really_ work (pinephone rev 1.1)!
+3. Wifi off switch doesn't _really_ work (pinephone rev 1.1)!
 If I turn it off when running, I still have internet (yes it was routing via wifi) and bluetooth.
 It worked to disable wifi before, as I recall, but now I tried twice and it just keeps going.
 If I turn it off before booting, it remains off however.
 (But evidently it still has connection and power?) \
 ![Switches off internet 1](pics/wifi_switch_off.jpg)![Switches off internet 1](pics/wifi_switch_off_internet.jpg)

 ## Rare bugs